root-project/root/README/ReleaseNotes/v612/index.md

     * [ROOT-8834] - Several CTests does not test current ROOT
     * [ROOT-8840] - CMake 3.9-rc3 complains
     * [ROOT-8853] - TMemFile may leave gDirectory of threads in an odd state
+    * [ROOT-8863] - Root include path not working after using gSystem->ChangeDirectory
     * [ROOT-8892] - ROOT classical build cannot use external Unuran
     * [ROOT-8896] - ROOT's string_view cannot be <<'ed to std::cout
     * [ROOT-8902] - ROOT's parallel build is broken if more than ~4 threads are used.